Own and control your digital identity for more privacy and peace of mind.

 A digital ID, or digital identity, is a digitized version of your personal information, such as a digital version of driver’s license data or vaccine card that is stored on your phone.
 Organizations, apps, and services may need to verify your digital identity details for a variety of reasons, such as employee onboarding, secure access to resources, or transactions requiring identity proofing or age verification.

-Accelerate your decentralized identity approach with an easy-to-use global platform, now in Public Preview.
+Accelerate your decentralized identity approach with an easy-to-use global service, Microsoft Entra Verified ID now in Public Preview.

 At the center of the diagram is an example of an individual person with a fully realized decentralized identity.
 Let’s call her Meena.
 She is surrounded by an ecosystem of connecting white circles which represent her personal experiences, credentials, and memberships – many of which provide Meena with decentralized identifiers, shown as small blue circles.

 For example, Meena is an employee, and therefore her work has issued her a decentralized identifier, with an attestation that Meena works for the company, and perhaps also confirms her job title and date of hire.